SANDAG/ABM/capacity_review/README.md

 - **TNED has five time periods, TCHC has three.** TCHC period 0 (AM) writes `A`; period 1 (midday/off-peak) writes `EA`, `MD` and `EV`; period 2 (PM) writes `P`.
-- Periods whose lane count is 9 (closed) are skipped.
+- Periods whose lane count is 9 (closed) receive zero CH, CP and CX.
 - One-way links never populate direction 1, so their `BA` fields are left as they were rather than being overwritten with the engine's sentinels.